jerolimov/fuzzy/README.md

-# 🚧 just another library to fuzzy search (filter) and show ranked, maybe highlighted results, wip/under construction 🏗️
+# 🚧 just another library to fuzzy search (filter) and show a ranked, maybe highlighted result, wip/under construction 🏗️

 ### Not yet available on npm.
 Let me know if you are interested in this. 🤷‍♂️